History of Ford Motor Company: Post-World War II developments

 In 1943, a despondent Edsel Ford died of stomach cancer.
 Henry decided then to resume direct control of the company, but this proved a very poor idea as he was 78 years old and suffering from heart problems and atherosclerosis.
 His mental state was also questionable, and there was a very real possibility that the company would collapse if he died or became incapacitated.
 The Roosevelt Administration had a contingency plan in place to nationalize Ford if need be so that they wouldn't lose vital military production.

 At this point, Ford's wife and daughter-in-law intervened and demanded that he turn control over to his grandson Henry Ford II.
 They threatened to sell off their stock (amounting to half the company's total shares) if he refused.
 Henry was infuriated, but there was nothing he could do, and so he gave in.
 When Henry II, who came to be called affectionately "Hank the Deuce," assumed command, the company was losing US$9 million a month and in financial chaos.

 Henry Ford died of a brain hemorrhage on April 7, 1947.
 Mourners passed by at a rate of 5,000 each hour at the public viewing on Wednesday of that week at Greenfield Village in Dearborn.
 The funeral service for Henry Ford was held at the Cathedral Church of St. Paul in Detroit on Thursday April 9, 1947.
 At the funeral service, 20,000 people stood outside St. Paul's Cathedral in the rain with 600 inside, while the funeral had attracted national attention as an estimated seven million people had mourned his death (according to A&E Biography).

 Ernest R. Breech, head of Bendix Aviation, was hired in 1946, and became first executive vice president, then board chairman in 1955.
 Henry II served as president from 1945 to 1960, and as chairman and CEO from 1960 to 1980.
 In 1956, Ford became a publicly traded corporation.
 The Ford family maintains about 40% controlling interest in the company, through a series of Special Class B preferred stocks.
 Also in 1956, following its emphasis on safety improvements in new models, Motor Trend awarded the company its "Car of the Year" award.

 In 1946, Robert McNamara joined Ford as manager of planning and financial analysis.
-He advanced rapidly through a series of top-level management positions to the presidency of Ford on 9 November 1960, one day after John F. Kennedy's election.
+Ford's recruitment process was designed to identify and sort out potential homosexual applicants.
+McNamara was amused by the following question in his psychological testing: "What would you rather be, a florist or a coal miner?"
+Robert McNamara advanced rapidly through a series of top-level management positions to the presidency of Ford on 9 November 1960, one day after John F. Kennedy's election.
 The first company head selected outside the Ford family, McNamara had gained the favor of Henry Ford II, and had aided in Ford's expansion and success in the postwar period.
 Less than five weeks after becoming president at Ford, he accepted Kennedy's invitation to join his cabinet, as Secretary of Defense.